Metal nitrido complex: Reactions of nitrido ligands

-The nitride ligand can be both electrophilic and nucleophilic.
+The nitride ligand can be electrophilic and nucleophilic, depending on the metal and other ligands.
 Terminal nitrides of early metals tend to be basic and oxidizable, whereas nitrides of the later metals tend to be oxidizing and electrophilic.
 The former behavior is illustrated by their N-protonation and N-alkylation.
 Ru and Os nitrido complexes often add organophosphines to give iminophosphine derivatives containing the R_{3}PN^{−} ligand.

+Some metal nitrido complexes have been used to make nitriles.

 Interstitial nitrides

 Owing to the ability of nitrido ligands to serve as a bridging ligand, several metal clusters are known to contain nitride ligands at their center.
 Such nitrido ligands are termed interstitial.
 In some cases, the nitride is completely encased in the center of six or more metals and cannot undergo reactions, although it contributes to the intermetallic bonding.

 This series is known for M = Fe(CO)_{3}.